microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 so long as the preconditions of the move were met.

 Note that such conditional postconditions would be different from additional preconditions.
-For example, adding a precondition that the node moved node must not have been concurrently removed would, in a situation where that did occur, render such a move _and the whole transactions it figures in_ invalid.
+For example, adding a precondition that the moved node must not have been concurrently removed would, in a situation where that did occur, render such a move _and the whole transactions it figures in_ invalid.
-By contrast, making the postcondition conditional on the node not having been concurrently removed would simply render the move ineffective, but not adversely affect the rest of the transaction.
+By contrast, making the postcondition conditional on the node not having been concurrently removed would simply render the move ineffective but not adversely affect the rest of the transaction.

 As with minimal preconditions, we may support more variations of our current set of edits in the future.